 This survey is a census with a cross-sectional design.

 This component of the population is defined as all unincorporated businesses on the T1 return file for the reference year whose annual revenues are $30,000 to $5 million, inclusive, and for whom complete geographical and industrial classifications are available.

 This component of the population is defined as all incorporated businesses on the T2 Balance Sheet and T2 Income Statement tables maintained by Tax Data Division of Statistics Canada.
-Therefore, a complete census of GIFI schedules for small businesses within the T2 statistical universe file is available, all with complete geographical and industrial classifications.
+Therefore, a complete census of GIFI schedules for small and medium-sized businesses within the T2 statistical universe file is available, all with complete geographical and industrial classifications.

 Data are available on a census basis for both portions of the population.